- Routing · how layers compose and how docs get loaded

 3. Commit Messages as Primary Narrative

-Once a PR is open, the commit sequence is the primary narrative layer.
-A well-formed commit message does what a committed review.md used to do: it tells a future reader what the change is, what motivated it, and what was considered.
+Once commits start landing on the branch, the commit sequence is the primary narrative layer.
+A well-formed commit message tells a future reader what the change is, what motivated it, and what was considered.

 The framework's policy on commit messages is minimal and operational: